Birxuo/BirxuoAI/README.md

 ## Overview

-BIRXUO AI ON is designed to empower users by integrating robust AI functionalities within a user-friendly web interface.
+BIRXUO is designed to empower users by integrating robust AI functionalities within a user-friendly web interface.
 Whether you are looking to automate tasks, perform data analysis, or generate dynamic content, BIRXUO AI ON provides the tools to do it all.

 ---